KerryL/VVASE/CarDesigner/vvase_readme.txt

 - Help/documentation is so minimal that I have not bothered to include it in this release
 - T-bars are not yet supported
 - Third shocks/springs are not yet supported
-- The application does not write/read to the registry, so none of the user preferences are saved on exit.
-This one is probably most annoying for anyone who prefers a different system of units.
 - There is currently no way to mount the rear tie rod to anything except the tub
 - There is no way for the user to interact with the plots (change the title, drag/scroll along the plot, change axis limits, colors, legends, etc.)
 - A number of minor bugs in the way that information is displayed (names get cut off, extra white space around grids, etc.)
-- There is no provision for dragging a file into the VVASE main window to open it, nor is it possible to double click on a file to open it
 - I would like to refine the user input methods a little bit
 - The toggle for View->Kinematic Analysis Toolbar isn't working quite right
 - There are several areas I would like to address to increase the speed of computation